Anve94/SudokuSolver/README.md

 - Add more comments to explain logic and functionality
 - Fix PEP-8 complacancy issues (loads and loads and loads of them)
 - Improve performance
-- Work better with images in which the grid does not solely comprise straight line
+- Work better with images in which the grid does not solely comprise of straight lines
-- Better support for images that have a contrasting background, such a table behind the paper
+- Better support for images that have a contrasting background, such as a table behind the paper

 # Requirements to run this software
 - Python 2.7